wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

 ### Storage

-Assets will be stored on S3, with master assets stored separately from access derivatives.
-A full set of derivatives will be stored for all assets, which will be used for access.
-Master assets will be additionally replicated to a second AWS region, with a Glacier lifecycle policy.
+Assets will be stored on S3, with archival copies stored separately from access copies.
+A full set of access copies will be stored for all assets, with a Standard-IA storage class.
+Archival assets will be stored with a Glacier storage class and replicated to a second AWS region, using cross-region replication.
 All asset storage will have S3 versioning enabled.

 #### Locations

 The storage service will use three S3 buckets:

-- Master asset storage (S3 Glacier, Dublin)
+- Archival asset storage (S3 Glacier, Dublin)
-- Master asset storage replica (S3 Glacier, Frankfurt)
+- Archival asset storage replica (S3 Glacier, Frankfurt)
-- Derivative asset storage (S3 IA, Dublin)
+- Access asset storage (S3 IA, Dublin)

 Within each bucket, assets will be namespaced by source and shard, e.g.: